 If you would like to apply for a scholarship and/or grant, the relevant documents need to be sent to coordinators.
 All the information is in the link above.
 The deadline for all applicants is June 1, 2023.

 During each of the Symposiums and Summer Sessions, we want to explore the problematics of racialisation in the medieval period.
 Our choice of texts are informed by the works of historians and theologians like Mary Louise Pratt, Geraldine Heng and Willie James Jennings.
 They have identified that these particular stories were at the core of what created and spread the racialised social imaginary that later became a racialised gaze of white Christian Europeans.
 Jennings further argues that this inverted, distorted vision of creation reduced theological anthropology to commodified bodies at the same time as it disrupted the relationship to land, place and creatureliness of Christian white westerners.
 By following this formation in the texts spanning from the period of the 11th to the 16th century, we hope that the participants in the circle will gain deep insights into how questions of race and relationship to creation are intertwined.
 Simultaneously, our practices are informed by both black feminist approaches and indigenous epistemologies which means that we want to include embodied, poetic and praxis based investigations to this journey.

-We want to Thank Svenska Kulturfonden for supporting the participation of students at Åbo Akademi in this event.
+We want to Thank Svenska Kulturfonden and Otto A. Malm foundation for supporting the participation of students at Åbo Akademi in this event.